kv-sub/turtlesim_ros2/README.md

-# ROS 2 Turtle Simulation
+# ROS2 Learning Project

 ## Project Overview
-This project implements a **ROS 2-based simulation** where a **master turtle** autonomously navigates the environment to "catch" other turtles.
-The simulation is built using **ROS 2's communication paradigms**, including topics, services, and custom messages.
+This project was developed as part of my learning journey in ROS2.
+While I gained foundational knowledge from a Udemy course, I personally implemented the code and structured the project to deepen my understanding of ROS2 concepts such as publishers, subscribers, messages, services, and action servers.

 ## Features
 - **Autonomous Master Turtle** – Uses a **P-controller** to navigate toward target turtles.